Feyerabend/bb/workbook/README.md

-In the real world, it's worth noting that writing custom solutions for everything can sometimes 'reinvent the wheel' and increase development time, especially for common tasks where libraries are standardized, robust, and highly optimized.
+In the real world, it's worth noting that writing custom solutions for everything can sometimes 'reinvent the wheel' and increase development time, especially for common tasks where libraries are standardised, robust, and highly optimised.
 Established libraries also tend to be well-documented and peer-reviewed, meaning they've been vetted for reliability and bugs.
 The right balance often means selectively using trusted, essential libraries--especially for complex tasks that are beyond the immediate scope of this